Class Schedule

 • Opioid-associated life-threatening emergencies

-Course Length: 2 hours
+Course Length: 2 Hours

-Audience:
+Target Audience:

-Heartsaver First Aid is designed for anyone with little or no medical training who needs a first aid training to meet job, regulatory, or licensing requirements.
+Heartsaver First Aid is designed for anyone with little or no medical training who needs first aid training to meet job, regulatory, or licensing requirements.
 Please contact your employer to ensure that you are selecting the correct course.

 • First aid basics